 The Circulation Loop

 In homes with spread-out floor plans, the heat source is often a long distance from the hot water fixtures.
-Fifty, eighty, even a hundred feet of 3/4" copper pipe can separate the user from the water heater.
+Fifty, eighty, even a hundred feet of 1/2" or 3/4" copper pipe or PEX tubing can separate the user from the water heater.
 In extreme cases, several gallons of water vanishes down the drain before the hot water arrives, to say nothing of the long wait.

 The Circulation Loop solves this problem by circulating hot water in a continuous loop between the user and the heat source.
 One or many hot water fixtures then branch off the main loop and hot water becomes, in effect, instantly available.